 - A camera (duh).
 Both DSLRs (like the Nikon D850) and mirrorless cameras (like the Sony a7R III) have their advantages and disadvantages.
 But common traits between them include larger sensors, full manual controls, and interchangeable lenses.
 Learn more about the DSLR vs mirrorless debate in our exploration of 10 differences between DSLRs and mirrorless cameras.

 - Lenses (duh, again).
 The lenses you use are actually much more important than the camera you use.
 In fact, you can take better photos with a bargain-basement, entry-level DSLR and a high-dollar professional lens than you can with an expensive pro-grade camera and a cheap lens.
 If you're just starting out, the kit lens that comes with most cameras will be fine, at least initially.
 But as your skills improve, upgrade your lenses.
 Get a 24-70mm zoom to replace your 18-55mm kit zoom.
 Add a prime lens or two, like a 50mm and an 85mm.
 Your lenses will long outlast your camera, so investing in good glass is the way to go.
 Not sure what lenses to buy?
-Check out this lens buying guide.

 - A tripod, which stabilizes your camera, reduces camera shake, and allows you to extend the shutter speed for long exposure photography.
-Check out our tripod buying guide.

 - Lens filters, like a circular polarizer, which is a must for landscape photography.
 Polarizing filters reduce glare off of water, enhance the contrast in the sky, and minimize atmospheric haze.
-Learn about the benefits of polarizing filters.

 - Processing software, like Photoshop or Lightroom.
 If you're a beginner, Lightroom is easier to learn, and it has a built-in library to help you organize your photos.
 Learn more about the Lightroom vs Photoshop debate and determine which program is best for you.